Heat vs. Timberwolves Prediction & Picks - December 18

 - Computer Predicted Total: 222.2

-- Minnesota and its opponents have combined to go over the over/under in 50% of its games this season (12 of 24), the same percentage as Miami and its opponents (13 of 26).
+- Both Minnesota and Miami games have gone over the point total 50% of the time this year.

-- As a moneyline favorite this season, the Heat are 12-4, while the Timberwolves are 3-3 as moneyline underdogs.
+- The Timberwolves have an .889 winning percentage as a moneyline favorite (16-2) this season, better than the .300 winning percentage for the Heat as a moneyline underdog (3-7).

 Put your picks to the test and bet on the Heat with BetMGM Sportsbook.